mido/mido/docs/backends.rst

 can't see some software ports such as ``amSynth MIDI IN``.
 PortMidi uses the same ALSA sequencer API, so this is problem in RtMidi.

 Second, ports are named inconsistently.
-For example the input port 'Midi Through 14:0' has a corresponding output named 'Midi Through:0'.
+For example, the input port 'Midi Through 14:0' has a corresponding output named 'Midi Through:0'.
 Unless this was intended, it is a bug in RtMidi's ALSA implementation.